 When is a vehicle considered abandoned?

 There is no legal definition of an 'abandoned vehicle'.
-A vehicle can only be considered to be abandoned by us or the Police when it fulfils some or all of the following criteria:
+A vehicle can only be considered to be abandoned by an Officer of the Council when it fulfills some or all of the following criteria:

-- if it isn't showing a valid tax disc, or is kept on the road whilst registered with a SORN (Statutory Off Road Notification);
+- if it is kept unlawfully on the road whilst registered with a SORN (Statutory Off Road Notification);

 - if the vehicle has been stationary for a significant period of time;